atdd-bdd/GherkinExecutorForJava/README.md

 - Copy the `Translate` file from the GherkinExecutor source to your project.
   If you wish, you could move the Configuration class into a different file in the gherkinexecutor package.

-- Copy one of the files (say simple_test.feature) into the test directory.
+- Copy one of the files (say simple_test.featurex) into the test directory.
   It is specified by the Configuration value.
 If you want to use a different directory, then change this value.

 - Make sure the Java version is at least 15.